Barbie’s Greta Gerwig breaks opening weekend record for female directors

 Filmmaker Nancy Meyers also celebrated the “triumph” on Instagram, but bristled at the focus on the glass ceiling aspect, asking if “Christopher Nolan has ever once in his life been referred to as a male director”.

-Meyers and Nolan are among only a handful of writer-directors who have had two or more of their original films gross more than 100 million dollars domestically.
+Meyers and Nolan are among only a handful of writer-directors who have had two or more of their original films gross more than $100 million domestically.

 “Greta Gerwig’s Barbie accomplished something so profound,” Melissa Silverstein, the founder of the blog Women and Hollywood and the artistic director of the Athena Film Festival, said.